-He has established the world’s largest database of DNA from patients with heart failure secondary to chemotherapy and has future plans to perform genotyping to identify heart failure susceptibility genes which may predispose patients to the development of left ventricular dysfunction and potential response and recovery of cardiac function.
-In addition, he has launched a trial to evaluate mesenchymal stem cells to recover heart function.
+Durand established the world’s largest database of DNA from patients with heart failure secondary to chemotherapy and has future plans to perform genotyping to identify genes that indicate risk for heart failure linked to chemotherapy.